-MUN's undergraduate programme in Religious Studies is inspired by two poles: 1) the important role played by religion in the history of western culture, including Newfoundland and Labrador, and 2) the great diversity of religions that exist in the world, in Canada, and increasingly, in Newfoundland and Labrador.
-As a reflection of these two poles, our programme offers a large selection of courses in the Christian and Biblical traditions, as well as the other religious traditions of the world, including:
+MUN's undergraduate program in Religious Studies is inspired by two poles: 1) the important role played by religion in the history of western culture, including Newfoundland and Labrador, and 2) the great diversity of religions that exist in the world, in Canada, and increasingly, in Newfoundland and Labrador.
+As a reflection of these two poles, our program offers a large selection of courses in the Christian and Biblical traditions, as well as the other religious traditions of the world, including:

 In addition to courses on specific religions, we offer a wide variety of courses that explore the relationship between religion and other aspects of human culture, such as:

 Our courses are interesting, enlightening, and promote a fuller understanding of the diversity that exists in global human culture.
 Please see the courses that we are offering in this upcoming term.

 MUN offers two undergraduate programs in Religious Studies: the Bachelor of Arts with Major and the Bachelor of Arts with Honours.

 The Department's Major program offers flexibility and a large variety of new courses.
 The program was designed for students with contemporary concerns and interests.
 Requiring twelve courses, students have the flexibility to study a variety of religious traditions.
 The key to the program is its structure: courses are organized into three groups.
 The first group contains courses on early Judaism and Christianity, including the Bible.
 The second group contains courses on Asian religions, including Hinduism, Buddhism, Confucianism and Daoism.
 The third section contains courses on the relationship between religion and culture.
 Students majoring in Religious Studies are required to take at least one course from each group.
 Beyond that students have the freedom to choose whatever courses interest them most.